John Chamberlain (died 1617): Churchdown and Prestbury

-John Chamberlain inherited considerable encumbrances with his father's estate.
-In 1549 Sir Thomas had purchased numerous properties around Gloucester jointly with Richard Pate (a commissioner to Kings Henry and Edward for surveying and valuing suppressed religious establishments in Gloucester and Bristol) before receiving the grant of the Churchdown barony to himself in 1552.
+In 1549 Sir Thomas had purchased numerous properties around Gloucester jointly with Richard Pate (a commissioner to Kings Henry and Edward for surveying and valuing suppressed religious establishments in Gloucester and Bristol) seizin of which they shortly conveyed to the Mayor and Burgesses of Gloucester.
+Chamberlain received the grant of the Churchdown barony to himself in 1552.
 Under Queen Mary, Pate appears as Recorder of Gloucester by 1556 and was confirmed in that important office by Elizabeth in 1561.
-Chamberlain having the lease of Prestbury in 1564 (where he soon ran into disputes over the tithes of Sevenhampton), Pate became his Steward for the Churchdown barony and, as collector of the heriots and fines within those manors, he became imbroiled in the tenants' disputes over the manorial customs.
+Chamberlain having the lease of Prestbury in 1564 (where he soon ran into disputes over the tithes of Sevenhampton), Pate became his Steward for the Churchdown barony and, as collector of the heriots and fines within those manors, he became embroiled in the tenants' disputes over the manorial customs.
 In particular it was complained that long-held heritable tenures were refused renewal, or that the fines payable on admittances were being inflated, and in 1569 Chamberlain confronted Pate in Star Chamber over the violent disruption of a Court Baron at Churchdown.